comboshreddies/kubectl-line/README.md

  _ get {{kind}} {{name}} -o yaml > /tmp/all_objects
 ```

-In example above first command context field (along with result table) is being passed to second command.
+In the example above, first command context field (along with the result table) is being passed to the second command.
-Context field is then passed from second command third, along with kind (from api-resources) and namesapace field from second command output.
-Third command does not have to specify --context, namespace would be correctly set to a namespace of a resources listed within second command.
+Context field is then passed from second command to third, along with kind (from api-resources) and namespace field from second command output.
+Third command does not have to specify --context, namespace would be correctly set to a namespace of resources listed within second command.
 Third command will have
 kind (resource kind, like pod, service ... ) and resource name filled within {{ }} values.
 left most _ get {{kind}} {{name}} so you will get list of single item objects on output

 This tool will try to minimize repeating of parameters (--context, -n, --kubeconfig, or any other),
 on all kubectl commands within a pipe sequence.

-If you imagine how kubectl is being positioned as a command line tool, it is usually focused on exact final object/resource, weather it is a api resources list, or list of all kinds of objects, or some specific object.
+If you imagine how kubectl is being positioned as a command line tool, it is usually focused on the exact final object/resource, whether it is an api resources list, or list of all kinds of objects, or some specific object.
+Kubectl is a multilayer tool, capable of selecting kubeconfig file, context, resource kind, resource, resource labels, but it can't run on multiple layers or verticals.
+It is oriented on doing something
+on a specific set of resources.
+Single run can't cover multiple kube-configs , multiple contexts,
+multiple namespaces, while it can have multiple resoruce kinds, multiple resources.

-One can't easily get dump of all objects, on all clusters within all kubeconfig files.
+One can't easily get dump of all the objects, on all clusters within all kubeconfig files.
 It is possible
 but you need to parse, chunk, iterate in bash, or any other tool.

 With this tool you can get all objects more easily.
-If you don't wan't all of objects, if you like some subset of available resources, you can easily filter out (or filter in) those you are focused on.
+If you don't want all of objects, if you like some subset of available resources, you can easily filter out (or filter in) those you are focused on.

 If you access to a few dozens of kubernetes clusters, within multiple kube-config files,
-you might need to check layout of some object on all clusters, or to check are all looking identical.
+you might need to check the layout of some object on all clusters, to spot differences.

 With this tool pipe approach you can, for example, dump all cluster/context objects from all kubeconfig files
 ``` bash